Ottawa in the Winter last updated: December 25th, 2022

 With snow covering the ground and temperatures reaching far below zero, Canada may not seem like a desirable place in the winter.
 But that’s truly not the case.
 Not only is there fewer crowds and cheaper prices, but winter is also an incredibly beautiful time to visit and Ottawa is one of the best places to do so.

 Canada’s capital is a great place to visit in the winter.
-Not only is it a great place to experience winter activities such as skating, snowshoeing, and cross-country skiing, but it’s also very beautiful to see the frozen Rideau Canal, the snow-covered Ottawa River, and the stunning gothic-style parliament buildings surrounding by a white blanket.
+Not only is it a great place to experience winter activities such as skating, snowshoeing, and cross-country skiing, but it’s also very beautiful to see the frozen Rideau Canal, the snow-covered Ottawa River, and the stunning gothic-style parliament buildings surrounded by a white blanket.

 What To Do in Ottawa in the Winter

-Whether you split your days into indoor attractions and outdoor attractions or go full out in winter fun, below are some of the best things to do in Ottawa during the winter months.
+Whether you split your days into indoor attractions and outdoor attractions or go full-out in winter fun, below are some of the best things to do in Ottawa during the winter months.

 Skating on the Rideau Canal

 Few things conjure up the magical winter spirit than a skate on the largest skating rink in the world.
 This UNESCO World Heritage Site is an icon of Ottawa and sets the scene for winter in the nation’s capital.
-Depending on the climate, the Rideau Canal is often closed around the parliament buildings, which is a shame, but out further into the neighborhoods, it’s usually open for a long skate.
+Depending on the climate, the Rideau Canal is often closed around the parliament buildings, which is a shame, but out further into the neighbourhoods, it’s usually open for a long skate.
 In total, the Rideau Canal Skateway is 7.8 kilometres (4.8 miles) and is FREE day and night.
 We visited during Winterlude and saw some small shops set up on the canal selling things like BeaverTails and hot chocolate.

 However, there are also some events that happen on the canal during Ottawa’s Winterlude such as: